Chart Color Schemes

 Emerald hosts a very young demographic, ranking in the bottom 10% of areas nationwide

-Emerald's median age is 32 years, which is lower than the Rest of Qld average of 41 and substantially under the Australian median of 38.
-Compared to Rest of Qld, Emerald has a higher concentration of residents aged 25-34 (16.8%) but fewer residents aged 75-84 (2.1%).
-Between the 2021 Census and the present, the 65-74 age group has grown from 4.6% to 6.1% of the population.
-Conversely, the 5-14 cohort has declined from 17.6% to 15.6%.
-Demographic modeling suggests Emerald's age profile will evolve significantly by 2041.
-The 25-34 cohort is projected to grow strongly at 25%, adding 646 residents to reach 3,205.
-In contrast, both the 55-64 and 15-24 age groups are projected to see reduced numbers.
+Emerald's median age is 32 years, which is considerably lower than the Rest of Queensland average of 41 years and substantially under the Australian median of 38 years.
+Compared to the Rest of Queensland, Emerald has a higher concentration of residents aged 25-34 (16.8%) but fewer residents aged 75-84 (2.1%).
+Between the 2021 Census and the present day, the population aged 65-74 has grown from 4.6% to 6.1%, while the population aged 5-14 has declined from 17.6% to 15.6%.
+Demographic modeling suggests that Emerald's age profile will evolve significantly by 2041, with the strongest projected growth in the 25-34 cohort (25%), adding 646 residents to reach a total of 3,205 residents.
+In contrast, both the 55-64 and 15-24 age groups are projected to see reduced numbers by that year.